Echolaitoc/GPULoadAlert/README.txt

 * DEALINGS IN THE SOFTWARE.
 ***************************************************************************************************************

+Version 1.1 (01.02.2017)

 GPULoadAlert is a simple tool to monitor NVIDIA GPU usage and alerting the user when the GPU load falls below a certain threshold.
 The purpose of this tool is to be notified when the GPU is idle after being finished with a rendering job.

 Using GPULoadAlert:
-Monitor GPU toggle: Starts or stops the monitoring of the selected GPU Periodical Alert toggle: If checked, the monitoring will continue until it is turned off manually, if it is unchecked the alert will only trigger once
+At the top of the menu are buttons to save or restore the current values from data/settings.xml Monitor GPU toggle: Starts or stops the monitoring of the selected GPU Periodical Alert toggle: If checked, the monitoring will continue until it is turned off manually, if it is unchecked the alert will only trigger once